jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 * As in the X case, when the client receives the event, it updates the UI in response.
 But in the Wayland case, the rendering happens in the client, and the client just sends a request to the compositor to indicate the region that was updated.
 * The compositor collects damage requests from its clients and then recomposites the screen.
 The compositor can then directly issue an ioctl to schedule a pageflip with KMS.

-At one time it was thought that X is too deep into the bones of Linux and may never be ever fully replaced.
+At one time it was thought that X was too deep into the bones of Linux and may never be ever fully replaced.
 But we are seeing massive amounts of work from industry to make Wayland a reality.
 With Intel, Nvidia, the X.Org Foundation and Red Hat leading the way, Fedora 25 was one of the first distros to run Wayland natively.

 ![*X on Wayland*](images/Chapter-04/x-on-wayland.png "X on Wayland")

-### Ubuntu Mir
+### Ubuntu Mir - Depricated

 Not to be outdone Ubuntu saw an opportunity to come up with an X replacement and announced the Mir project in early 2013.
 Unfortunately this has met with serious opposition from the X and Wayland communities seeing this as an outside effort to *"corner the market"*, even to the point in 2013 of Intel, who supports Wayland, [rejecting XMir support](http://arstechnica.com/information-technology/2013/09/intel-rejection-of-ubuntus-mir-patch-forces-canonical-to-go-own-way/ "Intel Rejects XMir") in its Linux opensource graphic driver package.